Rare antique and vintage fine

 Based in Amsterdam, we source from estate sales, private collections, and auction houses across Europe.
 We specialize in Georgian, Victorian, Edwardian, and Art Deco pieces, particularly those featuring old European cut diamonds and rose cuts.

-When you buy from us, you receive complete documentation: era, materials, condition notes, and known history.
-You're not just buying a ring.
+You're not just acquiring an object.
 You're becoming the next chapter in its story.

 Worn by